quicwg/multipath/draft-ietf-quic-multipath.md

 multiple paths.
 As specified in {{Section 14.3 of QUIC-TRANSPORT}} the DPLPMTUD Maximum Packet Size (MPS) is maintained for each combination of local and remote IP addresses.
-One simple option, if the PMTUs are relatively similar, is to apply the minimum PMTU of all paths to each path.
-The benefit of such an approach is to simplify retransmission processing as the content of lost packets initially sent on one path can be sent on another path without further frame scheduling adaptations.
+One simple option, if the PMTUs are relatively similar, is to apply the minimum PMTU of all paths to each path which could also help to simplify retransmission processing.

 ## Idle Timeout and Keep-Alives {#idle-time-close}